 - Applicant AKA – Additional names that an applicant’s record might be filed under (maiden names, nicknames, etc.)

-The search is performed by our internal researches or via our network of court research partners.
-Our court researchers are experienced, thoroughly vetted and are constantly monitored and tested for accuracy and speed.
+The search is performed by our internal researchers or via our network of court research partners.
+Our court researchers are experienced, thoroughly vetted, and are constantly monitored and tested for accuracy and speed.

 Click here to the sample report.